 While this seems like a nightmare messy situation, don’t sweat it!
 It’s all outside anyway and nothing a good hosing down can’t fix.
 Getting the kids involved in something like washing the family car can bring everyone closer together.

 Have you ever walked past your child’s room and noticed how messy it was?
 I bet you yelled ” I thought I told you to clean this mess up!” more than a few times.

 But what if I told you that saying something like “Hey buddy, your room is getting messy, would you like to clean it up together?” will transform the negative task of room cleaning regular quality time.

 While you clean up together you’ll come across items that spark conversations and memories too.
 Enjoy these moments.

 Sit Outside Together

-Do you get the same satisfaction and the fun when you play a game on your iPad as you would play with your family?
-I mean come on, nothing beats a toddler smile when they’re having fun!
-Fun games like PieFace and Toilet Trouble are sure to spark laughter and excitement.
+Do you get the same satisfaction and fun when you play a game on your iPad as you would play with your family?
+I mean come on, nothing beats a toddler’s smile when they’re having fun.
+Fun games like PieFace and Toilet Trouble are a great opportunity to spark laughter and excitement.

-Kick family game night up a notch and invite the extended family in too!
+Kick family game night up a notch and invite the extended family for a memorable time!